-The FIU College of Law Clinical Courses are a key component of the College’s curriculum.
-The Clinical Program provides legal education through hands-on experience that enables students to apply course work to actual cases and to examine the institutional, ethical and professional issues inherent in the lives of today’s practicing lawyers.
-The Program exposures students to client transactional work, advocacy, and litigation in a supervised setting.
-In addition to the benefits of working closely with professors and legal practitioners, students gain invaluable experience in the art of lawyering from a variety of in-house clinics, and learn the importance of client communications.
+The Clinical Program is a key component to a student’s curriculum and offers hands-on experiences enabling them to apply course work to actual cases and to examine the institutional, ethical and professional issues inherent in the lives of practicing lawyers.
+The Program exposes students to client transactional work, advocacy, and litigation in a supervised setting.
+In addition to the benefits of working closely with professors and legal practitioners, students gain valuable experience in the art of lawyering from a variety of in-house clinics, and learn the importance of client communications.

-- Carlos A. Costa Immigration and Human Rights Clinic: Works with individuals seeking asylum due to political persecution, relief under country-specific immigration legislation and immigrant worker’s victims of wage theft.
+- Carlos A. Costa Immigration and Human Rights Clinic: Assist individuals who are seeking asylum because of political persecution, relief under country-specific immigration legislation and immigrant worker’s victims of wage theft.

-- Consumer Bankruptcy Clinic: Students work under the supervision of bankruptcy attorneys on Chapter 7 and Chapter 13 bankruptcy cases.
+- Consumer Bankruptcy Clinic: Under the supervision of bankruptcy attorneys, students work on Chapter 7 and Chapter 13 bankruptcy cases.

-- Death Penalty Clinic: Students will be assisting court-appointed defense counsel(s) in gathering documents, interviewing witnesses and clients, analysis of discovery, investigations, legal research, drafting pleadings and memoranda, assisting with strategic decisions and in developing integrated theories of defense.
+- Death Penalty Clinic: Students assists court-appointed defense counsel(s) in gathering documents, interviewing witnesses and clients, analyzing discovery, investigations, legal research, drafting pleadings and memoranda, assisting with strategic decisions and in developing integrated theories of defense.

 - Environmental Law Clinic: Focusing on environmental and land use matters of national, state, and regional significance, students work with ELC clients on rulemaking, permitting, and litigation matters before state and federal courts and administrative bodies.